capnproto/pycapnp/README.md

 ```

 ## PyPy
 There is also a preliminary branch that works for pypy.
-Unfortunately it requires some pretty terrible hacks to get working, so you I've left it in it's own branch.
-Just do `git checkout pypy` and then install like normal `pypy setup.py install` or `pip install .`.
+Unfortunately it requires some pretty terrible hacks to get working, so I've left it in it's own branch.
+Just do `git checkout pypy` and then install like normal with `pypy setup.py install` or `pip install .`.
 Don't forget to install dependencies beforehand with `pip install -U cython setuptools`